 Full Debut: "Call of the Cutie"

 - Ambiguous Situation: Her inability to fly.
 "Flight to the Finish" showed that it's more than simply her being a late bloomer, but otherwise leaves it ambiguous; she accepts that she may never fly, but the possibility that she may learn still exists.
 After leaving the show, Lauren Faust revealed she wanted to write Scootaloo as a handicapped pegasus who would never fly properly, but "Flight to the Finish" doesn't clarify if this is the case in canon.

 - Ascended Fangirl: In-Universe.
 She founded and runs the Rainbow Dash Fan Club, and in "Sleepless in Ponyville" she gets to go on a camping trip with her hero.
 She's become Rainbow Dash's surrogate little sister/sidekick by the end of it.

-- Big Damn Heroines: She and Sweetie Belle do this to defend Apple Bloom from Diamond Tiara and Silver Spoon's taunting in "Call of the Cutie".
+- Big Damn Heroes: She and Sweetie Belle do this to defend Apple Bloom from Diamond Tiara and Silver Spoon's taunting in "Call of the Cutie".

 - Big "NO!": The ending of "The Cutie Mark Chronicles".